merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 ## Pangenomics

-Pangenomics represent a set of computational strategies to compare and study the relationship between a set of genomes through gene clusters.
+Pangenomics represents a set of computational strategies to compare and study the relationship between a set of genomes through gene clusters.
 For a more comprehensive introduction into the subject, [see this video.](https://youtu.be/nyv7Xr07LCY)

-Since the core concept of pangenomics is to compare genomes based on their gene content, is it important to know which genomes you plan you to use.
-Pangenomics is used with somewhat closely related organisms, at the species, genus, sometimes family level.
-It is also valuable is check the estimated completeness and overall quality of the genomes you want in include in your pangenome analysis.
+Since the core concept of pangenomics is to compare genomes based on their gene content, it is important to know which genomes you plan you to use.
+Pangenomics is typically used with somewhat closely related organisms, at the species, genus, sometimes family level.
+It is also valuable to check the estimated completeness and overall quality of the genomes you want in include in your pangenome analysis.

-Low completeness genomes are likely missing small or large portion of their gene content.
+Low completeness genomes are likely missing some portion of their gene content.
 For that reason, we will include 7 out of the 8 *Trichodesmium* genomes to compute a pangenome.
 We won't use the *Trichodesmium thiebautii* H9_4 because of its low estimated completeness and overall smaller genome size.

-The inputs will be the {% include ARTIFACT name="contigs-db" %} that are present in the datapack, plus the {% include ARTIFACT name="contigs-db" %} of the *Trichodesmium* MAG that you downloaded in the first part of this tutorial.
+The inputs will be the {% include ARTIFACT name="contigs-db" text="contigs databases" %} that are present in the datapack, plus the {% include ARTIFACT name="contigs-db" %} of the *Trichodesmium* MAG that you downloaded in the first part of this tutorial.

 ```bash